 - In El embarcadero, Alejandra becomes interested in both Verónica (her late husband's secret lover) and Conrado (the police lieutenant investigating her husband's death), and spends the greater part of season two torn between them.
 Conrado is the more traditional choice, as a very masculine man who "feels like home" and has more traditional, monogamous views on romance, while Verónica represents Alejandra's departure from her former, rather conventional life, as a woman and a free spirit with a more bohemian lifestyle.
 When forced to choose, Alejandra ultimately chooses Verónica, though she would have been open to a polyamourous relationship if Conrado hadn't been too traditional to agree.

-- In Euphoria, trans girl Jules is pursued by Jerk Jock Nate (although she doesn't know it's him at first, thanks to the Internet), and female best friend Rue.
+- In Euphoria, trans girl Jules is pursued by Jerk Jock Nate (although she doesn't know it's him at first, thanks to the Internet), and her female best friend Rue.
 Since her transition, Jules feels the need to sleep with random men from the Internet to feel validated, which Nate (in his persona of "shyguy"), gives her.
 However, Jules didn't know that Nate was catfishing her because she had sex with his dad.
 Rue, meanwhile, genuinely and near-unquestioningly adores Jules, but also depends on her for her sobriety, which leads to Jules meeting Nate in person and being blackmailed by him.
 Nate's obsession represents Jules' desire to be comfortable with her gender and her need to keep her secrets, while Rue provides Jules with genuine love, but can also fall into being manipulative by needing Jules too much, so Jules feels suffocated by providing Rue with stability.

 - In Glee, there is a brief love triangle between Kurt, Blaine, and Rachel.
 Blaine, who had previously thought he was gay, drunkenly kisses Rachel and thinks he might be bi.
 This love triangle is obviously important in Blaine working out his sexuality (still 100% gay).
 Kurt, who really likes Blaine, gives him a negative speech about how he can't like Rachel because bisexuality isn't real, sparking an argument between them.

 - Kalinda in The Good Wife slips into one of these with FBI agent Lana Delany and Carey Agos.
-As Kalinda Really Got Around, in a demonstration of All Gays Are Promiscuous, the question is more about whether Kalinda can choose between them, or whether she's happy just to use both of them for information.
+As Kalinda Really Got Around, in a demonstration of All Gays are Promiscuous, the question is more about whether Kalinda can choose between them, or whether she's happy just to use both of them for information.
 Lana gets derailed at the end of Season 5, as she's seen being accused by her boss of leaking information, and that's the last we see of her.
 However, Kalinda doesn't end up with Carey either, after this—she has to skip town, so it's an Aborted Arc.

 - Gossip Girl (2021): Aki is attracted to both his girlfriend Audrey and Max.
 Audrey in turn also finds Max attractive.
 She tries to avoid making either choose by them hooking up with Max together.